 Before you do strenuous activity, take a deep breath through your nose.
 At the most taxing part, breathe out slowly by pushing the air through your pursed lips.
 For example, if you’re doing push-ups, as you’re resting with your arms extended, breathe in.
 Exhale slowly as you let yourself down and push back up.

 Best for deep relaxation, calming before sleep and stabilizing mental health.
 Do not do this before you need to be sharp and alert, since this breathing pattern slows down your bodily functions.

 Get your body into a comfortable position, be it sitting or lying down.
 If you wish to place your hand on your stomach as a focal point, you can do that.
 Inhale through your nose for the count of 4.
 Hold it while you slowly count to 7 in your head.
 Exhale through your mouth for eight counts.

 If this is a new activity for you, doing more than four repetitions in a row may cause you to become lightheaded.
 If this happens, you should stop and breathe normally until you feel well again.

-Acknowledging the importance of breathing properly will make a significant difference in how you feel.
-You will have more energy overall and will feel balanced, regardless of what the day throws at you.
-For such a small change, it will have massive effects on your life.
+Learning about the importance of breathing properly will make a significant difference in how you feel about your day.
+You will find that you have more energy overall and that you will feel balanced, regardless of what the day throws at you.
+Such a small change, it will have massive effects on your life.

 Any links included are for reference, additional information, or entertainment value only, without monetary compensation.
 Contact us on social media or at email@example.com.
 Photos courtesy of Unsplash.